Maham-j/Turtle-and-GraphicalUserInterface-GUI-/README.md

 # 📄 License to Express

-This artistic endeavor falls under the MIT License.
+This artistic endeavor falls under the GNU GENERAL PUBLIC LICENSE.
 Brush up on the details in the LICENSE file.

 # 📞 Connect with the Artisan